Elizabethtown-College-CS-Club/chip8-emulator/README.md

 An implementation of the CHIP-8 virtual machine architecture, as described [here](https://en.wikipedia.org/wiki/CHIP-8).

 Window management, graphics, and sound provided by [SFML](https://www.sfml-dev.org/) 2.4.

+ROMs and sound files excluded for licensing reasons.